barathsku/takeanumber-8051/README.md

 - Feel free to improve upon the code as you see fit!
 No need to give me credits if you want to use this code as a base or reference.
 - I am **not responsible** if you get caught copying this code for your homeworks or assignments.

-## To-dos
+## To-dos & Issues
-- None so far, open a(n) pull request/issue for any suggestions or improvements..
+- None so far, open a(n) pull request/issue if required..

 ## Circuit Diagram (Outdated, design will not work in Proteus)
 This circuit diagram is **outdated**.
 Additional components such as a button (for service number decrement) will be required for the code to work at its full potential.
 Please refer to the code when "completing" the circuit diagram for your usage.
 I will not fix the circuit diagram since I no longer have the software required to make the changes anymore.